 Minimum wage:

-From January 1, 2026, the statutory minimum wage will be €13,90 per hour.
-On January 1, 2027, it will increase again to €14,60.
-Overall, the statutory minimum wage will thus rise by almost 14 percent.
+Since January 1, 2026, the statutory minimum wage has been €13,90 per hour.
+It will increase further to €14,60 on January 1, 2027.
+Overall, the statutory minimum wage has thus risen by almost 14 percent.
 Read more about it > here!

 N